mechfil/mechfil/README.md

 ### Hi!
 My name is Yuri Ivlev 👋

-## I'm a junior analyst from Yerevan
+## I'm a junior data analyst from Yerevan
 - 👩‍💻 I completed training at Yandex.Practicum courses
 - 🔎 Currently looking for product analyst / data analyst job opportunities
 - 💫 Сurrently working on freelance and pet-projects